-Adult tickets start at $12 and there are various discounts like child or seniors and you can buy a family ticket.
+Adult tickets start at $12, and there are various discounts like children or seniors, and you can buy a family ticket.
 You can also add extra activities to the standard ticket.
-Some examples of add ons are:
+Some examples of add-ons are:

 Carers Enter For Free

-Disabled people can bring a registered carer, who can enter the park for free.
-However, this option is available only if the full-price pass is bought, and if the proof documents are brought, such as:
+Disabled people can bring a registered carer to enter the park for free.
+However, this option is available only if the full-price pass is bought and if the proof documents are brought, such as:

 Where To Eat At Knowsley Safari Park